 Jam Master Jay also influenced Gerald's pursuit of acting when he asked Gerald to audition for "Espia" a pilot for the Showtime Network.
 Gerald read and landed a role at what was his first acting audition!
 This proved to be a pivotal moment that changed the direction of Gerald’s career and life.
 He chose to fully embraced his love of performance and began seriously acting in the late 1990s.
 He started in the Philadelphia market creating a solid foundation in dozens of industrial films and commercials.
 After developing his acting chops on the Philly scene, he decided to make the big leap to LA in 2006.

-In just eight years in Los Angeles, producer, actor and casting executive Gerald “G.” Webb is moving fast.
-His 80+ TV and film acting credits include: HBO’s Barry, CBS’ Bull, Criminal Minds, True Blood, It’s Always Sunny In Philadelphia, Franklin and Bash, CBS’ Intelligence, Comedy Central’s Workaholics, Fox’s Rake recurring on NBC’s Law and Order: Los Angeles, Sharknado 2, four Lifetime network films (A Snow Globe Christmas, Born Bad and Adopting Terror and Layover), and a dozen+ Syfy network films.
+Since arriving in Los Angeles, producer, actor, production company cofounder and casting executive Gerald “G.” Webb is moving fast.
+His 130+ TV and film acting credits include: HBO’s Barry, CBS’ Bull, Criminal Minds, True Blood, It’s Always Sunny In Philadelphia, Franklin and Bash, CBS’ Intelligence, Comedy Central’s Workaholics, Fox’s Rake recurring on NBC’s Law and Order: Los Angeles, Sharknado 2, 10+ Lifetime network, and a dozen+ Syfy network films.
 His standout performances have been recognized with a Best Actor nomination at the 2013 Burbank International Film Festival for his performance in A House Is Not A Home, the 2011 Looney Award for Best Supporting Actor for his performance in Syfy’s 2012: Ice Age, the 2011 Golden Cob Award for Best Rising Movie Actor for his performance in Syfy’s Battle of Los Angeles.

 In 2009, at the behest of a director friend, Gerald was ask to help cast a movie for The Asylum Film Studio (www.TheAsylum.cc).
 The producers of the film were so impressed with his casting and acting instincts they quickly hired him as their in-house casting director.
 In 2011 Gerald was promoted to the executive position as the Director of Talent for the studio responsible for all star name attachments and overseeing general casting for the studio’s 20+ films per year.
-In this position and in conjunction with his own company, Transformation Films, Gerald has attached the likes of: Tara Reid, Bill Duke, Ving Rhames, Mario Van Peebles, Danny Trejo, Dennis Haysbert, Ernie Hudson, Burt Reynolds, Nick Tuturro, Michael Beach, Carl Weathers, Sean Astin, Taryn Manning, Mark McGrath, Shannon Elizabeth, Marlee Matlin, Jamie Kennedy, Kelly Osbourne, Daymond John, Mark Cuban, Ne-Yo, Penn & Teller and a host of other star name talents to the studio’s films.
-He’s the casting guru behind the studio’s smash pop culture success Sharknado.
-In addition each of the 75+ movies G has overseen casting or attached star talent has been sold and distributed worldwide.
-Under Gerald’s guidance, The Asylum is receiving numerous accolades for its films diversity in casting.
-Proving that diversity can sell and can make money.
-Gerald is currently overseeing the series regular and guest star talent deals for the Asylum’s first television series, Z-Nation, distributed by Syfy Network.
+In this position and in conjunction with his own company, Transformation Films, Gerald cast over 100 films!
+He’s the casting guru behind the studio’s smash pop culture success Sharknado 1-3.
+Gerald also oversaw the series regular and guest star talent casting for the Asylum’s first television series, Z-Nation, distributed by Syfy Network.
 Under five years of Gerald's guidance, star name casting for their films grew by 380% and diversity in casting across all categories more than doubled.
 As an actor and executive of color, Gerald was committed to making a difference for other's who were under represented

-When asked how he transitioned from Philly/NJ DJ to studio executive, award winning producer and award winning actor in just eight years in Hollywood, Gerald replied: “Become a decision maker not the passive result of the decisions being made and be willing to work harder than you’ve ever imagined to expand your knowledge, talent and skill sets.”
+When asked how he transitioned from Philly/NJ DJ to studio executive, award winning producer and actor in Hollywood, Gerald replied: “Become a decision maker not the passive result of the decisions being made and be willing to work harder than you’ve ever imagined to expand your knowledge, talent and skill sets.”